esteinborn/github-for-cats/outline.md

  - GitHub is the new standard.
 So many people are using it and it has become a requirement for many tech jobs
  - Handles large projects with ease
- - Use Cases for GitHub (Sprints, collaboration etc)
  - No checking files in and out to modify them.
 Editing the same file simultaneously
  - Long distance collaboration (Guy from UK that enhanced my plugin)
  - Breaks down the silos we've built for years and shares our code with each other and if we choose, the world.